Consciousness-Inspired Spatio-Temporal Abstractions for Better Generalization in Reinforcement Learning: : Spatially Temporally Abstract Planning

-Similarly to \citet{hafner2023mastering}, we constrain the partial description encoding to a bundle of binary variables and train them with the straight-through gradient estimator \citep{bengio2013estimating}.
-These discrete latents can be easily sampled or composed to generate checkpoints.

-Compared to existing models such as in Director \citep{hafner2022deep}, which generates intermediate goals given the on-policy trajectory, our method generates a diverse distribution of states, which can be used to plan in novel scenarios.
+Similarly to \citet{hafner2023mastering}, we constrain the partial description as a bundle of binary variables and train them with the straight-through gradients \citep{bengio2013estimating}.
+These binary latents can be easily sampled or composed for generation.
+Compared to models such as that in Director \citep{hafner2022deep}, which generates intermediate goals given the on-policy trajectory, ours can generate and handle a more diverse distribution of states, beneficial for planning in novel scenarios.